hmdc/r-at-iqss-gitbook/onboarding/DetermineResource.md

 # Dynos are tiny virtual machines
 All applications deployed to Heroku, including your R Shiny application, are executed on dynos.
 Dynos are, for the sake of simplicity, tiny virtual machines with resource limits.

 The default memory limit for a Standard 1X Heroku dyno is 512MB.
 Standard 2X dynos provide 1GiB of memory, while Performance M and Performance L dynos provide 2.5GB and 14GB respectively.
+Take a look at a [side by side comparison of available dyno types](https://www.heroku.com/dynos).

 R Shiny apps take up a lot of memory, but, there are a few tricks you can use to build performant, small-footprint R applications.